The Best Essential Oils To Treat Athlete's Foot

 - Clove (Eugenia caryophyllata)

 All of these oils are produced in plant organs and have complex chemical structures that work to attack foreign pathogens to keep the plant healthy.
-These same properties work after extraction from the plant and continue to act as natural antimicrobials.
+These same properties work after extraction from the plant and continue to act as natural antimicrobials, helpful for treating athlete's foot.

 Tips For Treating Athlete’s Foot With Essential Oil